ubuntu/ubuntu-project-docs/docs/reference/exception-NetplanUpdates.rst

    -  If any manual testing occurs it should also be documented.
 See `LP
       #1588052 <https://bugs.launchpad.net/ubuntu/+source/snapd/+bug/1588052>`__
       as an example.

+If backwards compatibility is to be broken, this should be clearly written at the top of the bug description for the SRU, as well as in the title with "[breaks-compat]".
+Furthermore, an email to ubuntu-release will be sent to point the release / SRU teams to the bug in order to get approval before uploading to the release's upload queue.

 .. _qa_process: